tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **September 22nd**
+Morning: Maybe I got the final half subtile extension wrong yesterday?
+I hope so cos it's getting a bit hard debugging all these non-overlapping tiles 🥺

+Evening: Got enough done to run the first global attempt!
+There's one unfortunate hack which is where I just increase the size of all the tiles by a fudge amount, and still even then I found a gap near Stockholm.
+I think it all comes down to the fact that `is_within()` is not accurate at the edges of the tile.
+It does seem much more accurate when projected to lonlat, but I think that would add way too much extra CPU cycles.

 📅 **September 21st**
 Afternoon: Did a bit of debugging off-stream yesterday and discovered that AABBs are rotated in AEQD rotations!
 So I think I just got to do the slower approach for finding all the points in a tile: use the bounding box of the tile and then just loop through each point to see if it `is_within()`.